thilina-dev22/weather-app---react/README.md

 ## Usage 📖

-- **Home Page**: View weather for default cities or your current location.
-Use the search bar to find weather data for any city.
+- **Home Page**:Search for a city or view weather for your current location and default cities (e.g., Tokyo, London, Paris).
+Click a city card to see detailed weather data.
-- **City Page**: Click on a city card to view detailed weather information and a 5-day forecast.
+- **City Page**: Displays detailed weather information for a selected city and a 5-day forecast in an interactive Swiper carousel.
+Click a forecast card to view its details, with a "Back to Current Weather" button for navigation.
-- **Navigation**: Use the "Back to Home" button or social media links in the header for navigation.
+- **Navigation**: Use the header's "Back to Home" button or social media links for quick navigation.
-- **Error Handling**: If a city is not found or the API fails, an error message is displayed.
+- **Error Handling**: Displays user-friendly error messages for invalid city names or API failures.
+- **Interactive Forecast**: Forecast cards highlight on selection with a glowing ring and shadow effect for better user engagement.

 ## Screenshots 📸